Diner Burgers are small disks, 4 ounces or less, as opposed to big thick Steakhouse Steakburgers.

 Also, you need two spatulas, one to smash the raw meat, and a clean one to flip and serve.

 I have named my version of the Diner Burger after J. Wellington Wimpy, a character in the Popeye cartoon series, who was addicted to burgers.
 Popeye ate spinach and was a pugnacious, quarrelsome, hothead sailor.
-Wimpy ate hamburgers, and he was just a good natured mooch whose favorite saying was "I will gladly pay you Tuesday for a hamburger today."
+Wimpy ate hamburgers, and he was just a good natured mooch whose favorite saying was “I will gladly pay you Tuesday for a hamburger today.”
 Click here to watch Wimpy make a burger on a griddle in the 1930s.
+This style of pressed burger has also become known as a smash burger.